ma2o/VarCap/README_varcap_3.0.txt

 VARCAP README 3.0
 [VARiant Calling And Postfiltering]

+### Preface ###

+This software package is desigend to allow parallel processing of multiple samples an a server system.
+Additionally you will have to install all the software tools needed.
+If you do not have the experience or hardware equipment, you can use our online Galaxy instance (http://galaxy.csb.univie.ac.at) wich was designed for easy use.

+### I. SETUP AND DEPENDENCIES ###

+VarCap relies on a couple of installed software tools and packages for the whole workflow to work.

+- Perl 5.x
+- Python 2.x
+- Slurm
+- Bash
+- R

+Additionally you will have to install all tools from program.config and set their paths.

+- Trimmomatic
+- FastQC
+- Bwa-mem
+- Samtools (0.1.19)
+- Varscan2 (2.3.9)
+- Lofreq2 (2.1.2)
+- Picard tools
+- Breakdancer (1.1.2)
+- Pindel (0.2.4/0.2.5)
+- Delly (0.7.2)
+- Cortex_var (1.0.5.14)
+- Stampy
+- Vcftools
+- Vmatch
+- SNPEff (optional)

+### II.
+RUN VARCAP ###

 1. Preperation of project

 Go to the varcap directory and call the 00_setup_project.sh with the absolute path to the raw read file directory